lewisHome/p5_vehicle_detection/writeup_template.md

 ### Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 In section 17 I used a liner support vector machine to train my classifier.
 A linear classifier runs faster and is less prone to over fitting than alternative SVM classifiers.
+I also modified my C parameter default of 1.0 to C=0.001, this results in a smoother boundary and reduces the training accuracy but it also helps prevent overfitting.

-I used 9 HOG orientations - I found increasing this value did not increase the accuracy of my classifier but made it take longfer to run.
+I used 9 HOG orientations - I found increasing this value did not increase the accuracy of my classifier but made it take longer to run.
 Likewise I found increasing the cells per block above 2 did not have a noticable increase in performance.
+I tried a number of different values for HOG pixels per cell, from 2,4,6, and 8 I settled on 8 as this gave good performance without overfitting.

 To completment the HOG classifier which I ran on the first channel of the YCrCB colour channel I also used a spatial bining feature extractor with binning dimensions of (32,32) and I used a colour histogram feature on the second two channels of the YCrCb colour space.